dart-archive/usage/README.md

 and instantiate the `AnalyticsIO` class.

 Note, for CLI apps, the usage library will send analytics pings asynchronously.
-This is useful it that it doesn't block the app generally.
+This is useful in that it doesn't block the app generally.
 It does have one side-effect, in that outstanding asynchronous requests will block termination of the VM until that request finishes.
 So, for short-lived CLI tools, pinging Google Analytics can cause the tool to pause for several seconds before it